I’ve been working in digital for close to a decade now and, let me tell you from experience, the speed in which everything moves is unreal.

 The bottom line from my experience is to educate and innovate rather than expecting instant results and wasting time with impatience.
 An investment in the right person and consolidating your strategy to streamline internal communications over the long-term is more effective than throwing money at marketing.

 The speed of change within the industry is my case in point.
-Instead of lumbering to catch up, strategise internally and hand the reigns to brilliant minds and give them time to shine.
+Instead of lumbering to catch up, you should look to strategise internally, hand the reigns to brilliant minds and give them time to shine.